 Peirce Secondary

-Strong academic track record — the school reported 73.9% of Sec 4 Express students qualified for admission to JC/MI in 2024.
+Strong academic track record — the school reported 73.9% of Sec 4 Express students qualified for admission to JC/MI in 2024 (based on school-published results).
 Students typically have good foundations but may need support with A-Maths abstract concepts.

 Whitley Secondary